‘By Thames to all People of the World’: Thurrock Routes 1930-2004

-Over the course of 18-months, the project will aim to add to and enhance the current stories, materials and artifacts within the Thurrock Museum to tell the story of the many diverse communities that worked, settled and then dispersed from the area.
-The project will focus on four diverse communities Czechoslovakian, African Caribbean, Nepalese and Sikh.
-Each community tells a unique story of the arrival of specific communities, how communities developed and the memory and impact the communities had on Thurrock.
+Over 18 months, the project aimed to add to and enhance the current stories, materials and artifacts within the Thurrock Museum to tell the story of the many diverse communities that worked, settled and then dispersed from the area.
+The project focused on four diverse communities: Czechoslovakian, African Caribbean, Nepalese and Sikh.
+Each community tells a unique story of their arrival, how communities developed and the memory and impact the communities had on Thurrock.

 Essex Cultural Diversity Project produced this short film which highlights the successes of the project:

 More info about the Project